 Since you’ve got the grill fired up, try this grilled zucchini with mint salsa or this grilled avocado and peach salad with goat cheese.
 Some roasted potatoes on the grill, a baked fennel potato gratin, or a loaf of bread would round out the meal nicely.

 For the spice rub

 - 1 teaspoon ground cumin

-- 1 tablespoon kosher salt, or to taste
+- 1 1/2 to 2 teaspoons kosher salt, or more to taste

 - 2 teaspoons ground coriander